What Is In-Play Betting?

-In-play bets will have poorer odds when compared to pre-match odds.
-Finding a close match may be harder, but it’s still very possible.
+In-play bets can have worse odds than pre-match bets.
+This can make finding a close match harder, but it’s still very possible.

-The best markets to place in-play bets in my experience is the win-draw-win market, and the over/under goals market, as they usually have the best matches with the exchange.
+Focus on the win-draw-win market, and the over/under goals market.
+These usually have the closest odds to the exchange.

 Odds Move Quickly

-The odds for in-play bets can move very quickly.
-Sometimes, odds can change very significantly, especially if a goal is scored.
-For an example, if a game is 0-0, and a team scores, the odds for that team may drop by a lot.
+The odds for in-play bets can move very quickly by large amounts, especially if a goal is scored.
+For example, if a game is 0-0, and a team scores, the odds will change dramatically.

 In-Play Betting Tips